 Kimbolton School’s Prep School is a selective, co-ed school in Cambridgeshire for children aged 4-11 on the edge of a rural village.
 It’s in a charming bucolic setting, sharing 120 acres of parkland with its senior school counterpart, which is housed in a rather impressive tudor castle.
 No castle for the prep pupils, but they’re not exactly hard done by – they’ve got a grand red brick Victorian building with large rooms on the western edge of the village, which is linked to the Senior School by The Duchess Walk, a beautiful tree-lined avenue within the grounds that Prep students use to reach the swimming pool and extra sports and teaching facilities on offer to them.
-There are just over 300 children in the Prep School compared to 700 in the Senior School and the Upper and Lower Prep teaching areas are currently separated by an outdoor corridor (this is changing as part of a construction project), although all students have access to all the school’s facilities.
+There are just over 300 children in the Prep School compared to 750 in the Senior School and the Upper and Lower Prep teaching areas are united by a brand new entrance building, complete with a flexible new library and learning space and new visitor amenities.
+All students have access to all the school’s facilities.

 Impressive in their own right, but helped further by the Senior School facilities next door.
 The school is a strong all-rounder option, perfect for parents who want their little ones to have the chance to try a whole host of extra-curricular activities, rather than honing in on one particular passion.

 Arts and music are particularly strong and 64% of Upper Prep students take individual music lessons.
 The entire third floor of the building houses a light and lofty art/DT studio with its own kiln, and for jazz handers and musicians there’s also the Hunter Hall, an assembly hall with a fully-equipped stage, plus lighting, sound and projection system.